b3nnyq/b3nnyq/_posts/2020-10-26-Cheatsheetpass.md

 ## Crack with Hashcat
-Lets utilise the `-m 0` flag for an md5 and the `rockyou.txt` wordlist:
+Let's utilise the `-m 0` flag for an md5 and the `rockyou.txt` wordlist:

 ``` shell